Textualize/textual/docs/guide/styles.md

 --8<-- "docs/examples/guide/styles/dimensions04.py"
 ```

 The total `fr` units for height is 3.
 The first widget will have a screen height of two thirds because its height style is set to `2fr`.
-The second widget's height styles is `1fr` so its screen height will be one third.
+The second widget's height style is `1fr` so its screen height will be one third.
 Here's what that looks like.

 ```{.textual path="docs/examples/guide/styles/dimensions04.py"}
 ```